MUKESHBADIGINENI/MUKESHBADIGINENI/README.md

 - 👋 Hi, I’m @MUKESHBADIGINENI
-- 👀 I’m interested in Blockchian, IOT, Node Sensor Processing.
+- 👀 I’m interested in Firmware, Data Analysis, Algorithm Development.
-- 🌱 I’m currently learning Fabric Blockchain
-- 💞️ I’m looking to collaborate on AIOT and BCOT projects.
+- 💞️ I’m looking to collaborate on Design, Develop, and Debug the Algorithms.
 - 📫 drop a message on https://www.linkedin.com/in/mukesh-badigineni/

 <!---